rahmaaismail/simple-file-system/README.md

 - `diskget` – Extracts files from the disk image
 - `diskput` – Inserts files into the disk image

 These tools operate directly on a FAT12 disk image (e.g., `disk.IMA`) by reading and modifying its binary structure.
-A sample file ANS1.pdf can be used to test.

 ---